Flow tools

 Does your flow follow a path you don't expect?
 What if your flow gets to the switch and simply stops?
 This can happen if the switch can't match the value passed to it to one of its paths.
 If you have a step connected to the Default path, it'll flow that way; if you don't, it doesn't know where to send it, so it stops.
 The most likely culprit is a difference between the value coming in and the values you configured for the paths.

 Double-check the value coming into the switch, whether it's coming from a constant, the output of an HTTP trigger, or some other step in the flow.
-Make sure the spelling and capitalization match the configured paths (for example, the switch reads "omicron" and "Omicron" as different values).
+As previously mentioned, make sure the spelling and capitalization match the configured paths (for example, the switch reads "omicron" and "Omicron" as different values).
 While you're at it, check for extra spaces in the property value coming into the switch, too.

 Condition step